KeelanAnderson/PP2-rockPaperScissorsLizardSpock/README.md

 #### JavaScript
 - No errors were returned when passing through the official JSHint validator

+#### Lighthouse

+I also analysed my project on lighthouse in dev tools.

 ##### Metrics

 - There are 11 functions in this file.